Cupola (geometry)

-Cupolae are a subclass of the prismatoids.

-Its dual contains a shape that is sort of a weld between half of an n-sided trapezohedron and a 2n-sided pyramid.
+The dual of a cupola contains a shape that is sort of a weld between half of an n-sided trapezohedron and a 2n-sided pyramid.

 Examples

-The above-mentioned three polyhedra are the only non-trivial convex cupolae with regular faces: The "hexagonal cupola" is a plane figure, and the triangular prism might be considered a "cupola" of degree 2 (the cupola of a line segment and a square).
+The triangular, square, and pentagonal cupolae are the only non-trivial convex cupolae with regular faces: The "hexagonal cupola" is a plane figure, and the triangular prism might be considered a "cupola" of degree 2 (the cupola of a line segment and a square).
 However, cupolae of higher-degree polygons may be constructed with irregular triangular and rectangular faces.